AlexandreAbraham/frontiers2013/reviews.rst

 Answer
 ......

-Hyperparameter tuning is now explained deeper in the concepts and an exemple is provided in the Miyawaki example.
+Hyperparameter tuning is now explained deeper in the concepts and an example is provided in the Miyawaki example.

 Other comments: temporal compression